Dear Your Teen:

 - Maybe most importantly, tell an adult in charge or nearby.

-On the last point, particularly in this situation of bullying in the locker room, a coach is a very powerful adult in the lives of teenagers.
+On the last point, particularly in this situation of locker room bullying, a coach is a very powerful adult in the lives of teenagers.
 Your teenager may find that asking the coach to intervene in this situation can be very effective.
 If the coach is not receptive to your teenager, then you should step in and call the coach.
-If that doesn’t work, go higher up the chain.
+If that doesn’t work, go higher up the chain for a bullying resolution.
 Parental intervention in bullying is important, if a teenager is not able to handle the situation on his or her own.

 Help your teenager understand that “snitching” on these bullies is NOT uncool.
 It will also not hurt his chance to fit in at his new school.
-Point out other ways for him to do this, beyond the team, including getting involved with extracurricular activities that will allow him to meet other students at the school.
+Point out other ways for him to do this, beyond the team.
+He could get involved with extracurricular activities that will allow him to meet other students at the school.

 Dr. John Mayer has been a leading authority on teens and families for over 30 years.
 He’s the author of 20 books, a sought-after speaker, and a consultant who works with families in his office and via phone.
 Learn more at www.DrJohnMayer.com.